 Understanding What this Means on a Macro Level

 Now think about these issues en-masse.
-If the industry at large is suffering from less human capital, more complex logistics, and restrictions over travel, we’re talking about a need for a new approach to quality control across the entire value chain.
+If the industry at large is suffering from less human capital, more complex logistics, and restrictions over travel, we’re talking about a need for a new approach to fresh fruit and vegetable quality control across the entire value chain.
 Think about an exporter of table grapes from one continent to another.
 Previously, they might have had a margin of error of 5%.
 Now, the supply chain is more complex, shipments are fewer, and they have less people on the ground.
 A 5% error rate suddenly becomes a lot less manageable.

 Here’s a second example, totally different, but equally challenging.
 Pre-pandemic, regulatory boards would send their own auditors to perform spot checks or regular appointments to see the quality of the produce.
 As this has become impossible, how can regulators ensure checks and balances?